STIR SOFTLY

 By Catherine Jones

-own name implies its desire to remain in anonymous: Whispersin a town where time seems to stand still, no one can linger too long at the table, for another lucky couple will gladly take your seat when your two hours is up.
+in a town where time seems to stand still, no one can linger too long at the table, for another lucky couple will gladly take your seat when your two hours is up.
 Whispers is BYOB, and it could really benefit from a liquor license: the rusting of brown paper bags upon each entry detracts from the casual elegance.

 Hotel dining rooms often get away with average food but the dishes delivered by our polished waiter tasted as good, if not better, than their artful presentation.
 The chef, regularly changes his menu, based on the season and the market.
 While I was distracted by references to the geographic origin of each ingredient, I had little else to complain about as I pondered the menu, a study in simplicity and a showcase of Whispers' American cuisine, which despite some kinks, was truly sumptuous.